SwiftyVK/SwiftyVK/README.md

 LongPollEvent has two special cases:

-`.forcedStop` - returns when LongPoll was obtain unexpected error and stop.
+`.forcedStop` - returned when LongPoll has experienced unexpected error and stop.
 You can restart it again.

-`.historyMayBeLost` - returns when LongPoll was disconnected from server for long time and `lpKey` or `timestamp` was outdated.
+`.historyMayBeLost` - returned when LongPoll was disconnected from server for a long time and either `lpKey` or `timestamp` is outdated.
-You do not need reconnect LongPoll manually, client will do it himself.
+You do not need to reconnect LongPoll manually, client will do it itself.
-Use this case to **refresh data which could change during the network was unavailable**
+Use this case to **refresh data that could have beeen updated while network was unavailable**.

 ## Stop LongPoll

-If you no longer need to receive LongPoll updates, just call this function:
+If you don't need to receive LongPoll updates anymore, just call this function:
 ```swift
 VK.sessions?.default.longPoll.stop()
 ```